Before you choose a savings account, ask yourself:

 We have savings accounts you can open with as little as £1 or as much as £500.
 Some Post Office Money accounts allow you to save flexibly and regularly, others only allow you to deposit a lump sum upon account opening.

 Each tax year you’re given a tax-free cash Individual Savings Account (ISA) allowance from the government to encourage you to save.
 All the interest is completely tax-free which means you keep all of the interest your savings earn.
-Because of this, a cash ISA is often a great place to start saving.
+Because of this, a cash ISA could be a great place to start saving if you haven't already used your cash ISA allowance for the current tax year.

 Which savings account is right for you?